sperciva/sperciva.github.io/README.md

 * Summer intern at IBM in 2020 and 2021.

 **Professional Memberships**
-* National Association of Mathematicians
+* The American Mathematical Society (AMS)
+* The North American Plant Phenotyping Network (NAPPN)

 **Non-academic**
 * I currently serve as principal violist in the MSU Concert Orchestra
-* I enjoy doing gymnastics and ballet
+* I am a member of MSU's Club Gymnastics team
 * I love alpacas

 ### Accessibility